 In other big news, a new little reader will be joining my family this winter.
 Yep.
 In about five more months, my girl, who has been a solo kid her whole life, will become a big sister.
 We’re all excited and busy busy with the changes it will bring to our family.

 Unfortunately, that means slowing down my blogging a little bit.
-If you’ve been to the review request … Continue reading →
+If you’ve been to … Continue reading →

 For today’s stop on the Irish Banana Blog Tour, author Michael Mazza shares with us his top ten reasons to take his novel That Crazy Perfect Someday to the beach.
 Before I get too carried away, let me give you a little more information about the book.